gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 that missing language support:

 1. Sugar for declaring large homogenous tuples.
+2. A bit in tuple type that states if when parsed, the tuple was originally parsed as a homogenous tuple.
-2. Helper methods for initializing such tuples.
+3. Helper methods for initializing such tuples.
-3. Add a new SILGen ArgumentToPointer conversion that eliminates unneeded unsafe memory binding API usage.
+4. Add a new SILGen ArgumentToPointer conversion that eliminates unneeded unsafe memory binding API usage.
-4. A `[Mutable]Collection` conformance to enable usage as a collection and accessing as contiguous storage.
+5. A `[Mutable]Collection` conformance to enable usage as a collection and accessing as contiguous storage.
-5. Smaller, more brief description when importing from C fixed size buffers as tuples.
+6. Smaller, more brief description when importing from C fixed size buffers as tuples.
-6. Allow for C imported C variables to compose with C APIs in a natural way.
+7. Allow for C imported C variables to compose with C APIs in a natural way.

 NOTE: This proposal is specifically not attempting to implement a fixed size "Swifty" array for all Swift programmers.
 Instead, we are attempting to extend